 - Note: The "alert" badge on the video indicates that a DDD alert was detected - regardless if an in-cab alert went off.

 - Note: The in-cab alert may not be captured in the 5 sec video.
 The camera has to detect 5 or 6 or 7 seconds (depending on the severity setting) of on and off distraction before the event passes the threshold and therefore generates an in-cab alert.
-The video upload, however, is centered around the 5/6/7 seconds of distraction so that the customer can view the distraction event at it's midpoint (when it's likely the most interesting).
+The video upload, however, is centered around the moment of distraction so that the customer can view the distraction event at it's midpoint (when it's likely the most interesting).

 Fleet managers can initiate a 15 second video retrieval from the DDD safety event page then proceed to the Video Retrieval page to view the inward-facing and road-facing videos.